 Variable speed motor-drive systems are more reliable than traditional mechanical approaches such as using louvers, valves, gears, or turbines to control speed and flow.
-Because electric drives have no moving parts, they provide very high reliability, for example, the Dura-Bilt 5i MV offers a 16 year MTBF.
+Because electric drives have no moving parts, they provide very high reliability.

 Dramatic Energy Savings